 Venue: World-Wide Event

 Some argue that ‘Buy Nothing Day’ can be the start of a life-changing lifestyle commitment, where others claim it’s meaningless, as observers simply buy more the following day.
 Either way, there’s no doubt that going without buying anything for an entire day is quite a challenge in the modern world, and will serve to make you think about your purchasing habits and what evaluate what is truly important to you in life.
-We encourage you to make green lifestyle choices that benefit you and our environment every day of the year, so it should come as no surprise we will be celebrating & promoting Buy Nothing Day in our Community on Nov 24th, 2017!

 How to Celebrate Buy Nothing Day